HackIllinois/blog/_posts/2019-08-28-mentor-spotlight-katharine-hyatt.markdown

 I have also grown with the community, and have personally gained a lot of knowledge and experience.
 Today I have the 9th most commits to the language, and my experience has changed my role in the community in different ways.
 Now contributors sometimes ask me to review and merge PRs, which can be a little inconvenient when I have other stuff going.
 This is very different from my early days when I could do things at my own pace.
 I'm no longer also the only woman in the Julia community, and so I don't have to play the role of community manager whenever people wanted the opinion of women in Julia.

-### What do you recommend to beginners interested in Open Source?
+### What do you recommend to beginners interested in open source?
 Contributors new to open source can sometimes find it difficult to find a project to work on.
 Some existing projects can be so large and complex that it might be hard for them to find a first issue to work on due to the many interlocking parts.
 I would say that new contributors should find packages that are not base projects or have only a few contributors.
 If there's a project with an active group of people working on it, they're bound to need help, and new contributors can start by helping with writing tests or adding documentation.
 I don't mean to discourage newcomers from being ambitious, but starting at a place where more experienced contributors can guide them is a good path to choose.

 ### What are you most excited about in technology and open source?